 After mulling this over, we decided to see if we could get some help from the Corporation Commission, which regulates the utilities in Arizona, as public utility commissions do in other states.

 One person from our community group travelled to Phoenix in late July to attend the first Corporation Commission hearing on the APS rate hike request.
 The purpose of this field trip was to learn how the system worked and see how safe the meeting room was for people with MCS/EHS (not very).
-She talked to various staff members, who told her how to submit comments to the docket, how to become an “intervener,” how people could make comments at hearings (by phone or in person), how long people were allowed to speak, etc.
+She talked to various staff members, who told her how to submit comments to the docket, how to become an "intervenor," how people could make comments at hearings (by phone or in person), how long people were allowed to speak, etc.

 Despite the public access, it was clear that the Commission was basically a club for lawyers.
-When asked how to get the Commission to investigate smart meters, the answer was that it required opening a docket for that purpose, and it was totally impossible to get a docket opened.
+When asked how to get the Commission to investigate smart meters, the answer was that it required opening a docket for that purpose, and it was totally impossible for mere mortals to get a docket opened.
 The best they could suggest was for people to submit complaints to the APS rate hike docket.

 It was clear that the way forward was to get the Commission involved, even though it seemed impossible.
 We encouraged anyone across the state to call or write the Commission about smart meters.
 They got a lot of calls!
 When I called them to ask a question, the operator immediately asked if it was about the smart meters.
 We then knew we had gotten their attention.